sepide-m/bellabeat-with-R/README.md

-# Bellabeat Case Study – Google Data Analytics Capstone
+# Bellabeat Case Study With R

 Welcome to my capstone project for the **Google Data Analytics Certificate**, where I analyze smart device data from **Bellabeat**, a high-tech company that manufactures health-focused smart products for women.